shiowwj/trello-like-app/README.md

 ### Requirements

 1. Create a public github repository that you will send to us.
 2. For implementation you should and can only use **Web Components**.
-No frameworks or external libraries can be used for this assessment.
+No frameworks or external libraries can be used except for testing.
 3. You should consume the data of the fake API provided by this repository (see section 'Materials' below).
 4. Create a single page that list all columns with their respective cards.
 	- Each column is defined by a title and the cards it contains,